 In the Sale of Housing:

-Doing any of the following based on a protected characteristic would amount to discrimination:
+Doing any of the following based on a protected characteristic would amount to housing discrimination:

 - Denying membership or access to any real estate brokers’ organization or multiple listing service.